joe-anidas/tictactoe/README.md

 # Tic-Tac-Toe Game

-This is a simple Tic-Tac-Toe game built using HTML, CSS and jQuery.7
+This is a simple Tic-Tac-Toe game built using HTML, CSS and jQuery.

 ## Website Link
 https://tictactoe-mu-five.vercel.app/